DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 When their mirth has quelled, Arturi and Van Richten thank the players for their kindness and aid.
 “We owe you a debt that can never be repaid," Van Richten says.
 A player with a passive Wisdom (Insight) score of 12 or higher notices that his eyes are smiling, as though a great weight has been lifted off of his shoulders.

-If asked about his next intentions, Van Richtens considers the eastern mountains thoughtfully.
-“I do not know," he says at last.
-“But I feel that your accomplishments are rapidly pushing Von Zarovich to act.
+If asked about his next intentions, Van Richten considers the eastern mountains thoughtfully.
+“Ravenloft looms ever closer," he says at last.
+“I feel that your accomplishments are rapidly pushing Von Zarovich to act.
 Arabelle’s prophecy still rings in my ears, as do Madam Eva’s final words to me.
-I shall remain by Vallaki, for now, if only to protect the Vistani there from harm.
-But when the day comes, I shall be ready."
+If they're right, I will be needed in the village of Barovia imminently."
 ### Erasmus’ Return
 With Van Richten’s curse lifted, Erasmus van Richten’s ghost is finally able to cross over into the Material Plane.
 Shortly after the undead horde retreats, read: